-The Federal Work Study Program provides jobs for students with financial need allowing them to earn money to help pay educational expenses.
+It is important to understand that Federal Work Study (FWS) is a form of Federal financial aid.
+Before you can be hired in a work study job, you must complete the entire financial aid process and be awarded work study.
+FWS provides jobs for students with financial need allowing them to earn money to help pay educational expenses.
 Students are awarded based on availability of funding on a first-come, first-served basis.
-Look on your financial aid award letter for your Federal Work Study award amount to see how much is available to you to earn each term.
+Look on your financial aid award letter for your Potential Federal Work Study award amount to see how much is available to you to earn each term.

 What are the benefits of Federal Work Study?

 Work Study Wages

 Students are paid monthly based on the number of hours worked each month.
 You may choose to work fewer hours than you have available, but the amount you earn each term cannot exceed your total award for the term as indicated on your award letter.
 The hourly wage rate for working on campus is $9.99, for off-campus $10.51, and $12.06 for students working as elementary school reading and math tutors.
 Divide your term award amount by the appropriate wage rate to see how many hours will be available to you.
 In most cases FWS can be increased.
 If you use your initial award please come to the financial aid office to see if additional FWS is available.

 To be eligible to work at a work study job, you will need to complete a W-4 (Withholding Allowance), I-9 (Employment Verification), Drug Statement, and FERPA Declaration.
 To complete the I-9 you will need to present legal forms of identification as indicated on the back of the form (most common are passport, current picture ID, Social Security card and birth certificate).
 Though optional for ID on the I-9 form, you must present your Social Security card along with the completed forms and other ID to the Human Resources Office.
 Once these forms are completed, the Human Resources Office will give you a release to look for employment.